mindscan-de/Tutorials/0x01_ML_TransformerArchitecture/README.md

 The basic building blocks (layers) of the transformer architecture are:

-* Embedding the input and output vocabulary
+* Embedding the input and output vocabulary (red boxes)
-* Positional encodings
+* Positional encodings (white circle)
-* Masking
+* Masking (Orange Boxes)
-* Attention
+* Attention and Multi-Head Attention, Masked-Multi-Head Attention (Orange Boxes)
-* Feed-Forward-Networks
+* Feed-Forward-Networks (blue boxes)
-* Normalization
+* Normalization (yellow boxes)

+Before the transformer architecture recurrent neural networks (RNN) and long short-term memory neural networks were the state of the art
 * in neural machine translation
 * Encoder-decoder architectures are quite successful
 * generate summaries, generate captions
 * usually a RNN / RNN+CNN implementation

 ### Embedding the input and output vocabulary